SAP-samples/teched2022-XP160/exercises/3_Develop/2_Create app.md

 **Create an SAP Fiori Application with "Start from template"**

-1. Click on <strong>Start from template</strong> in the Welcome tab to create the project.
+1. Click on **Start from template** in the Welcome tab to create the project.
 Alternative: Open the menu in the top left corner and go to **View > Command Palette ...** and search for ">new project".
 Select the command **SAP Business Application Studio: New Project from Template**

 ![](../images/BAS_start.png)